 Carrying forward previously unused pension allowance to use this year

 Previous years unused pension allowances can be carried forward so you can exceed the £40,000 tax free limit this year.
-Higher earners should make the most of their pension allowance now, as it is under threat.

 There are restrictions with regards to what kind of pension you contribute to in order to be able to do this, such as you must be part of a registered pension scheme.